FarrOut/Poodle/README.md

 There are a few simple steps to get your home ready for your new Poodle.

 ### Install Dependencies
 There are some pre-requisites which need to be in place in order to use this playbook.
+Remember to elevate priveleges with _sudo_ where necessary.

 #### System packages